Sorry, you need to enable JavaScript to visit this website.

 • A TARPEYO Touchpoints Care Navigator is your primary point of contact

-• The Care Navigator can help connect you with nurses and resources and help track your prescription shipment each month
+• A Care Navigator can help connect you with the clinical team, resources and help track your prescription shipment each month

 Financial assistance programs